Whether you are snapping pictures of your cat, daughter or a glamorous super model the key feature in any portrait is the eyes.

 Hey there Lisa, greetings and like to add what an excellent and informative site you have created.
 Your tips are great and educational.
 Will bookmark this site!
 Cheers from Perry

-european said on December 28th, 2009 at 4:05 am
+December 28, 2009 at 4:05 AM

 hello